danish98-pk/swisscom-aws-challenge/README.md

 > **Note:** This is required to run `null_resource` using `local-exec` as a Terraform wrapper for executing AWS CLI commands to provision a DynamoDB table and Step Function.
 ---

-#### ❓ Why AWS CLI v1?
-LocalStack seems to me have more stable support for AWS CLI v1

----

 #### ▶️ Usage